AOF-Dev/MCinaBox/README.md

 ## Known Issues

 ### Launcher
-1. Asynchronous message manager at risk of crashing
-2. Language options can not be reloaded well
-3. Unable to request more memory from the system, the upper limit is determined by the system
+1. Unable to request more memory from the system, the upper limit is determined by the system

 ### Launch Minecraft
 1. Forge's loading animation will cause a crash